peterbartosh/PerfumeShop/README.md

 ![search_screens](https://github.com/petya3000/PerfumeShop/assets/99812822/4b044e5d-e499-40ce-bb20-0878a2a9fe63)

-More images you can find in screenshots directory.
+You can find more images in screenshots directory.